Former Just Eat exec Edel Kinane joins Irish fintech Strike

-The former Just Eat commercial director will take up the role of chief growth officer at the Irish start-up.
+The former Just Eat commercial director will take up the role of chief growth officer at Irish start-up Strike.

-Having only formed in 2020, Irish fintech start-up Strike is bolstering its leadership teaming with former Just Eat commercial director, Edel Kinane.
+Irish fintech start-up Strike is bolstering its leadership team with the addition of former Just Eat commercial director Edel Kinane.

-Having been part of the Just Eat Ireland executive leadership team since 2014, Kinane will join Dublin-based start-up Strike as its chief growth officer.
+Having been part of the Just Eat Ireland executive leadership team since 2014, Kinane now will join Dublin-based Strike as its chief growth officer.

-Strike offers payment technology that is designed to make cashless tipping easy without the need for a terminal or a new app on customers’ phones, with Camile Thai among its most recent partnerships.
+Strike offers payment technology that is designed to make cashless tipping easy without the need for a terminal or a new app on customers’ phones.
+It recently announced a partnership with Camile Thai.

-The fintech was founded by Oli Cavanagh, who previously co-founded peer-to-peer lender Flender, and Charles Dowd, who co-founded Irish payments company Plynk.
+The fintech was founded in 2020 by Oli Cavanagh, who previously co-founded peer-to-peer lender Flender, and Charles Dowd, who co-founded Irish payments company Plynk.

 Cavanagh said Kinane’s appointment is “critical” to the company’s growth strategy.
 “There are significant opportunities for the Strike proposition in multiple sectors in multiple markets,” he said.